A Stand-Alone Afterschool Offering Homework Support & Loads of Outdoor Playtime within Term Time

 We welcome all comments on our services, positive or negative.
 Complaints will be accepted and investigated irrespective of the nature of the complaint or who the person making the complaint is.

 Always Active Club gives a commitment to resolve complaints as quickly as possible.
-All complaints will be dealt with seriously, sensitively and appropriately to ensure that the standard of service provided by [name of service] is maintained at a high level.
+All complaints will be dealt with seriously, sensitively and appropriately to ensure that the standard of service provided by Always Active Club is maintained at a high level.
 The quality of the service provided to any child and family will never be adversely affected because a complaint has been made.

 The complaints procedure is kept as simple as possible.
 Anyone making a complaint will be supported through the process as needed and given a copy of the ‘Complaints Policy and Procedures’.
 The complaints policy and procedures are displayed at the premises.